deividbobato/Bere.c/README.md

 A simple point-of-sale (POS) system written in C, simulating a small grocery store's daily operations.

-Developed as a monthly project for the Software Engineering program at UniAmérica (Grade: 90/100).
+Developed as a monthly project for the Software Engineering program at UniAmérica.

 ---